GluuFederation/tutorials/cedarling/nodejs/nodejs-cedarling-integration.md

 ## Step 5: Middleware for Authorization

-This node js middleware provides authorization functionality using the Cedarling client, with the ability to enforce authorization checks.
-The middleware build the request for cedarling with actions, resources and tokens and checks the cedarling authz results.
-This is just an example to protect route. you can write your own logic to protect resources as per your requirments with the help of cedarling client.
+This Node.js middleware provides authorization functionality using the Cedarling client, with the ability to enforce authorization checks.
+The middleware builds the request for cedarling with actions, resources, and tokens, and checks the cedarling authz results.
+This is just an example to protect the route.
+You can write your logic to protect resources as per your requirements with the help of the Cedarling client.

 ```js
 export const authenticate = async (